Svante

-Svante is the shortening for the Swedish male first name Svantepolk.
+Svante is the shortening for the Swedish male given name Svantepolk.

 It originates from Slavic ancestors of first prominent Svantes in Sweden.
-The Slavic languages have the name which is rendered as Sviatopolk in Ukrainian, Russian and Bulgarian, Swiãtopôłk in Kashubian, Świętopełk in Polish and Svatopluk/Svätopluk in Czech and Slovakian.
-Also Svjatopluk and so forth in other renditions.
+The Slavic languages have the name which is rendered as Sviatopolk in Ukrainian, Russian and Bulgarian, Swiãtopôłk in Kashubian, Świętopełk in Polish, Svatopluk in Czech and Svätopluk in Slovak.

-In the 13th century, Svantepolk of Viby (d 1310) settled in Sweden.
+In the 13th century, Svantepolk of Viby (died 1310) settled in Sweden.
 He was a valued ancestor, well-remembered in his noble Swedish descendants' pedigrees and family lore, and the name Svante was given to many of his descendants.